MishaBatsiashvili/ReactWeatherApp/README.md

 4. Error handling is also present.

 5. DEMO is hosted on github pages: https://mishabatsiashvili.github.io/ReactWeatherApp/batumi.
-(Unfortunately feature #3 doesn't work on github pages because of it's limitations, to view this feature you can run the project localy).
+(Unfortunately feature #3 doesn't work on github pages because of it's limitations, to view this feature you can run the project locally).